VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Related Works

 \subsubsection{Diffusion Policy}

-To address the challenge of complex multi-modal action spaces, Diffusion Policy formulates visuomotor policies as Denoising Diffusion Probabilistic Models (DDPM)\cite{ho2020denoising}.
-Such models iteratively denoise sets of observation-action pairs from a sample of Gaussian noise\cite{janner2022diffuser}.
-For a sample of Gaussian noise $\mathbf{x}^k$, a standard DDPM iteratively denoises for $k$ steps with decreasing noise, $\mathbf{x}^{k-1},\mathbf{x}^{k-2},...,\mathbf{x}^0$, to generate noise-free output $\mathbf{x}^0$:
+To address the challenge of complex multi-modal action spaces, Diffusion Policy \cite{chi2023diffusion} formulates control policies as Denoising Diffusion Probabilistic Models (DDPM)\cite{ho2020denoising}, generating action sequences conditioned on observations, $p(\mathbf{O}_t|\mathbf{A}_t)$, through iterative denoising of the action sequence: